Predictions

 This time we are using the heart disease.tab data from the File widget.
 You can access the data through the dropdown menu.
 This is a dataset with 303 patients that came to the doctor suffering from a chest pain.
 After the tests were done, some patients were found to have diameter narrowing and others did not (this is our class variable).

 The heart disease data have some missing values and we wish to account for that.
-First, we will split the data set into train and test data with Data Sampler.
+First, we will split the data set into train and test data with Data Sampler, say 70% for training and 30% for testing.

 Finally, Predictions also needs the data to predict on.
 We will use the output of Data Sampler for prediction, but this time not the Data Sample, but the Remaining Data, this is the data that wasn't used for training the model.